Privacy Notice: Your information, your rights

 • There are a number of external NHS organisations who have a statutory duty to undertake financial and regulatory audits on NHS Trusts.
 Assessors from these organisations may require access to patient information.

 All NHS Trusts are mandated by the Department of Health to undertake clinical audits on care delivered to patients, which can be undertaken by clinical staff employed by the Trust or by external audit companies.
-This could involve individuals who have not been involved with your direct care accessing your medical records.
-Further information on national clinical audit can be found on the Department of Health website
+This could involve individuals who have not been involved with your direct care accessing your health records.
+Further information on national clinical audit can be found on the Department of Health and Social Care website

 *If you wish to object to your records being made available to external assessors, please inform a member of staff or contact the Trust’s Clinical Governance Team or the Information Governance Department.